No Break from Sitting in the Truck

 Truckers no longer had the option to get away from their truck when most restaurants went to a takeout-only model in the early days of the pandemic.
 All they could do was order takeout and eat it in their truck.
 Fitting their vehicle through drive-thru lanes was also difficult.

-The Challenges of Good Hygiene
+The Challenges of Good Hygiene During the Pandemic

 As health officials have repeatedly stated, frequent handwashing is one way to prevent spreading or contracting the coronavirus.
 Unfortunately for long-haul truckers, finding a place to wash their hands or take a shower became much more difficult once the pandemic hit.
 While carrying small bottles of hand sanitizer is an option, that isn’t always enough for truckers to feel clean.

 The inability to find places to wash up has been especially frustrating for truckers when they continually hear the message to wash their hands, yet the government made resources unavailable to them by closing many facilities.
 Even rest stops initially closed.
 Although they opened soon after, rest stops don’t provide the same showering and food service options as a full-service truck stop.

 Truckers are indeed essential workers, and the United States would come to even more of a grinding halt without them.
 From food chain supply disruptions to the inability to deliver medical equipment, no one wants to think about life without truckers for too long.
 Starting in March 2020 when the World Health Organization (WHO) first declared COVID-19 a pandemic until now, truckers have had no choice but to keep working.